rithanyarb/Prediction-of-Symptomatic-Diseases-using-Machine-Learning-Techniques/README.md

 ![datasets](https://github.com/rithanyarb/Prediction-of-Symptomatic-Diseases-using-Machine-Learning-Techniques/assets/127092743/4b5b0c8d-6a55-4094-88d6-9807e7b9df64)

-Follow the code... and create a model and save.

 ### Steps to follow:

 ***1) Download Pneumonia chest-xrays image dataset from kaggle and split into TRAIN, TEST and VALIDATION datasets